cryptopunksnotdead/punkbase/README.md

-# Language Syntax Pragmas - Let's Evolve Ruby by Experiment in a Pragma(tic) Way
+# Language Syntax Pragmas - Let's Evolve Ruby by Experimenting in a Pragma(tic) Way

 pragmas gem / library  - language syntax pragmas - turn on the future today or add your own ideas for easy (re)use for everyone - let's evolve the ruby language together by experimenting in the wild in a pragma(tic) way